 State Energy Conservation Office, VI Design Group, Brian Kelley, Ph.D., Hariharan Krishnaswami, Ph.D., Mo Jamshidi, Ph.D., Juan Gomez, Ph.D., P.E., Gerardo Trevino, Rolando Vega, Ph.D., P.E.

 Our tools are designed to enhance solar plant operations and maintenance (O&M), making solar power a more reliable and dispatchable resource.
-By improving forecasting accuracy, we aim to increase the value of solar energy for electric utilities and help them better manage load demands.
+By improving forecasting accuracy, we aim to enhance the value of solar energy for electric utilities, enabling them to better manage load demands.

 Key Initiatives: